LisaCharlotteKane/marketing-program-tr/src/prd.md

    - What: Visual dashboard showing ROI metrics, funnel progression, and performance indicators based on campaign table data
    - Why: Provide at-a-glance insight into campaign effectiveness and return on investment
    - Success: Accurate ROI calculation and visualization that updates dynamically with campaign changes

+8. **Cross-Regional Campaign Management**
+   - What: Support for "Digital" campaign region with ability to select multiple impacted regions
+   - Why: Enable proper tracking and attribution of campaigns that span multiple regions
+   - Success: Digital campaigns can be properly budgeted and their impact across regions can be tracked

 ## Design Direction